Taylor Opportunity Program for Students

-The Taylor Opportunity Program for Students, abbreviated TOPS, is a scholarship program available to prospective college students in the state of Louisiana in the United States.
+The Taylor Opportunity Program for Students (TOPS) is a scholarship program available to prospective college students in the state of Louisiana in the United States.
 Specifically, the program is available to students who attend a public college or university in Louisiana, an institution that is part of the Louisiana Community and Technical College System, or one that is a part of the Louisiana Association of Independent Colleges and Universities.
 Four tiers of TOPS scholarships are awarded: the TOPS Opportunity Award, the TOPS Performance Award, the TOPS Honor Award and the TOPS Tech Award.

 History

 Sources differ about when the Taylor Opportunity Program for Students began: according to The Daily Advertiser, "Some say TOPS began in 1989 as the Louisiana College Tuition Plan when Gov. Buddy Roemer signed ACT 789 into law."
 This plan was inspired by businessman Patrick F. Taylor and his commitment to investing in educational opportunities.
 In 1997, House Bill 2154 was signed into law by Governor Mike Foster; this bill created TOPS, which was then known as the Tuition Opportunity Program for Students.
 The bill also eliminated all previous scholarship programs.
 The first students to receive grants from TOPS started their freshman year of college in the fall of 1998.
 In 2008, the program was renamed the Taylor Opportunity Program for Students in honor of Taylor, after Governor Bobby Jindal signed Act 352.